ElektraInitiative/libelektra/doc/keynames/README.md

 | `/elektra/./../version` | `/elektra/version` |
 | `/elektra/version/`     | `/elektra/version` |

-So far this mostly follows, what we know from UNIX paths.
+So far this mostly follows, what we know from Unix paths.
 However, the last two examples are somewhat different.

-First, in UNIX `/elektra/./../version` would be the same as `/version`, because `.` is just skipped and `..` removes `elektra`.
+First, in Unix `/elektra/./../version` would be the same as `/version`, because `.` is just skipped and `..` removes `elektra`.
 But in Elektra, we evaluate `..` first and only then skip `.`.
 `/elektra/./../version` is the same as `/elektra/version`, because `..` remove `.`.

-The last example is not as different, in UNIX such paths would also refer to the same file.
+The last example is not as different, in Unix such paths would also refer to the same file.
-However, in some UNIX tools, a trailing slash alters the behaviour of the tool.
+However, in some Unix tools, a trailing slash alters the behavior of the tool.
 In Elektra this is never the case.
 `/elektra/version/` and `/elektra/version` refer to the same Key and are always treated as the same Key Name.
 The only exception are the Root Keys.